outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - cause
         - differences in cause

+    - what makes something easy to calculate
+      - a solution structure where the solution metric is clearly defined (structural or having other structures of certainty like consistency or inevitability or requirement)
+        - checking a path to see if it includes a node twice is clearly defined (it uses the structure of 'node visit counts' in the 'path' solution structure)

+    - what makes something difficult to prove
+      - where there are ambiguities (lack of certainty/structure/definition) between the input parameters & the output function value
+        - ambiguities such as where multiple inputs produce the same output, like how different x-values can produce the same y value on a wave function

     - requirements of a proof (connect a function on the math interface with the logic interface)
+      - describes all possible variation in the output in terms of components capable of producing that variation
       - complete set of test cases or representative example test
       - connects components using only logic rules & definitions
         - example: if we have connections 'a is a subset of b', and 'b is a subset of c', then we can derive new connections by applying the definitions of 'subset', 'equal', and 'container' to the components